 The context menu is the menu that appears when you right-click an item.
 Right-clicking a folder item provides a pop-up menu entry named "Properties".
 When you select "Properties", Windows Explorer displays the folder properties and at the same time starts to calculate its size.
 This usually is sufficient for viewing a folder's size, but you have to do this on every folder that you want to examine.
 The other small annoyance about the feature is that it does not display when the operation is completed.
 Sometimes it stays a long time without updating the size and you can assume that it has finished before it ends.

 As we discussed earlier the folder sizes are a feature of the file allocation system.
-Currently, there are no common file systems that implement such feature.
+Currently, there are no common file systems that implement such features.
 All contemporary operating systems rely on similar methods like in Windows to calculate and display Folder Sizes.
 There are many external tools like Folder Size for Linux and macOS.
 As of now Folder Size support only Windows.

 Folder Size is FREE and will solve the problem of missing folder sizes in Windows Explorer.